davidmingueza98/AI-flappy-bird/README.md

 # FLAPPY BIRD AI

-An Artificial Intelligence that plays the famous game Flappy Bird using reinforced learning models from NEAT.
+An Artificial Intelligence that plays the famous game Flappy Bird using NEAT.

+The main goal is to apply **genetic algorithms** to generate an AI that achieves high scores in the game.

 ## How to run the simulation
 Execute *game.py* to observe the AI playing.
 It only needs the modules Pygame and NEAT.